pjakiela/ECON523/exercises/E3-DD1.md

 Now let's put this result in a table!
 We're going to use the `putexcel` command to write our results into an Excel file.  `putexcel` is a simple command that allows you to write Stata output to a particular cell or set of cells in an Excel file.
 Before getting started with `putexcel`, use the `pwd` ("print working directory") command in the Stata command window to make sure that you are writing your results to an appropriate file.
+Use the `cd` command to change your file path if necessary.
 Then set up the Excel file that will receive your results using the commands:

 ```
 putexcel set E3-DD-table1.xlsx, replace